-&lt;sup>2 The amount of any revenue allocated to the handset may depend on the contract details and whether a portfolio approach is applied.
+2 The amount of any revenue allocated to the handset may depend on the contract details and whether a portfolio approach is applied.
 For example, it may be that an entity will not expect a particular customer to perform its obligation (to pay).
 In those cases, that contract may not be included within the scope of the Standard, and the entity can only recognise revenue in accordance with paragraph 15 of IFRS 15 when the entity receives consideration from the customer (and the entity has performed or the contract has been terminated).
 However, if a portfolio approach is applied, an 'average approach' to all contracts is applied.

-mentioned above, IFRS 15 includes restrictive revenue recognition requirements for situations where it is not probable that a customer would pay or in other ways fail to meet the conditions included in a contract.
+performance obligations do not result in information that is not relevant.
+As mentioned above, IFRS 15 includes restrictive revenue recognition requirements for situations where it is not probable that a customer would pay or in other ways fail to meet the conditions included in a contract.

-22 EFRAG therefore assesses that the requirements included in IFRS 15 on identifying performance obligations generally result in relevant information.
+21 EFRAG therefore assesses that the requirements included in IFRS 15 on identifying performance obligations generally result in relevant information.